Academy of Online Success

 by David Harris

-“Academy of Online Success” by Paul Birdsall and found at academyofonlinesuccess.com, is an email marketing system and yet another of Birdsall’s risks that takes more money in than the value he gives back for it.
+“Academy of Online Success” by Paul Birdsall and found at academyofonlinesuccess.com, are an email marketing system and yet another of Birdsall’s risks that take more money in than the value he gives back for it.

 This time around Birdsall’s Academy of Online Success internet marketing scheme includes email marketing training in several video lessons called the List Mastery Course for $25 dollars.